top of page

 Stepping Stones Towards Success

-As you continue to mold your fundraiser into its final form, it is important to consider iCAN's established guidelines.
-Following these guidelines will help your fundraiser run smoothly and ensure that it is in alignment with our overall mission.
-Use these guidelines as building blocks to support the success of your event or activity.
+As you continue to shape your fundraiser into its final form, it is important to consider iCAN’s established guidelines.
+Following these guidelines will help your fundraiser run smoothly and ensure it aligns with our overall mission.
+Use them as building blocks to support the success of your event or activity.

 2K7A2766.JPG